General Admissions Information

 - A writing sample in French, such as an academic paper that gives an indication of the applicant's research interests.
 It should reflect the skill level of the author and should not have been systematically corrected by a native speaker or professor.

-- A personal statement containing information on the applicant's intellectual interests and motivation for undertaking graduate studies in literature and civilization.
+- A personal statement of the applicant's intellectual interests, academic preparation, and motivation for undertaking graduate studies in literature and civilization.
+Applicants to the MA program who wish to pursue the pedagogy option must indicate this intention and explain their relevant experience.

 - Graduate Record Examination (GRE) scores.
-(Please note that early November may be the final opportunity to take GRE's at a computer-based testing site before the January application deadline).
+Please note that early November may be the final opportunity to take GREs at a computer-based testing site before the January application deadline.
+All students, whether American or international, must take the GREs: there are no exceptions.

 Candidates from abroad should contact the Admissions Office of the Graduate School of Arts & Sciences to request current information regarding any special rules for the admission of foreign students.
 The present rules require admission of foreign students by April 15 preceding registration.
 Foreign students should also consider that applying for student visas and presenting financial guarantees may require extra time.